 Over the last decade we have generated new names for hundreds of companies, products and services.
-Here are some of the shortcuts, thought-starters and mental prods we’ve observed along the way.
+Here are some of the shortcuts, thought-starters and naming strategies we’ve observed along the way.

 1. Work Backwards From The Selling Proposition.

 Start by writing down an advertising headline, or a positioning statement, or a themeline for your product.
 Then work toward a name that reflects that marketing strategy.
 You have an instant coffee that tastes and smells like real ground roast.
 The name: TASTER’S CHOICE.
 Your new bath soap has so many oils and softeners that it leaves the skin silky soft to the touch.
 CARESS.
 Your chain of Mexican restaurants serves a mouth-watering range of that spicy cuisine.
 THE WHOLE ENCHILADA.

 A gelatin dessert came out as JELL-O. A fruit-based drink for kids came out as FROOT.
 An intentionally misspelled word could become your product’s name.
 Or company name: TOYS R US.

 Study the competition.
 If everyone else is high-tech, think high-touch.
 If all the category names seem masculine try feminine.
 A hospital in Arkansas found that its competitors all had serious, straightforward names for their maternity centers — The Maternity Center or The Birthing Center.
 So this hospital called theirs STORK & COMPANY.
 The community loved it.
 There’s a long list of cars with 3-syllable names all ending with the letter “a”: Achieva, Aurora, Bravada, Celica, Corolla, Cressida, Integra, Maxima, Miata, Previa, Tredia.
 Et Cetera.
 If you were branding the next new model, maybe you’ll go against the grain.